BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### Removing a Studio

-To remove an unwanted `Studio`, deprecate it in the Resource View of your project in the Admin space.
+To remove an unwanted `Studio`, deprecate it in the Resource View of your project in the Project space.

 ### Workspace Creation